 Goodbye my favorite leaf blower.

-When Frank arrived home, I ushered him to where Toro lay helpless, his nose cone still proudly hanging on by the duct tape I had put in place years before.
-Without any to-do, Frank calmly, and with a surprising lack of emotion, pronounced my Toro dead.
-Then he threw him in the trash.
+When Frank arrived, I ushered him to where Toro lay helpless, his nose cone still proudly hanging on by the duct tape I had put in place years before.
+Without any to-do, Frank calmly, and with a surprising lack of emotion, officially pronounced my Toro dead.

 “That’s it?”
-I asked, following him into the house.
+I asked, trailing him into the house.
 “You’re not even going to fiddle with it?”
 He was the king of fiddling.